 createlang accepts the following command line arguments:

-Specifies the name of the backend programming language to be defined. createlang will prompt for langname if it is not specified on the command line.
+Specifies the name of the procedural programming language to be defined.

 Shows a list of already installed languages in the target database (which must be specified).

 Specifies the directory in which the language interpreter is to be found.
 The directory is normally found automatically; this option is primarily for debugging purposes.